 Not helping around the house or with the kids doesn't mean they don't care about their family.
 As the partner of someone who has ADHD, it's important to remember that they really are trying and want to do better.

 Since they can be easily distracted or zone out when you're talking to them, write down any important information.
 Let them feel comfortable asking for help from you, if they're worried they forgot something.
 When you feel responsible for everything, your relationship can seem more like a parent and child rather than partners, which can cause both of you to be angry with one another.

 Stay involved with their treatment.
 You spend a lot of time with them, so you're in a great place to see whether or not a drug or therapy is working.

 Someone with ADHD may feel insecure and depressed, so be their wingman.
 Help them interpret social cues -- something some folks with ADHD struggle with -- and have a visual signal to let them know if they're doing something inappropriate, such as interrupting.
 Practice for situations like parties ahead of time, imagining conversations and talking points to help ease their anxiety and maybe prevent blurting out something awkward.

 People with ADHD can lose their cool more easily.
 Seemingly minor things might set off major explosions -- being stuck in traffic, for example, or misplacing an important report for work.

-More than half of people with ADHD have trouble controlling their emotions, a condition called deficient emotional self-regulation (DESR).
-When they take stimulant medications, though, this brain activity goes back to normal.
+More than half of people with ADHD have trouble controlling their emotions, a condition some call deficient emotional self-regulation (DESR).
+When they take stimulant medications, though, this brain activity becomes more normal.
 Cognitive behavioral therapy can also help relieve these types of symptoms.

 There's a silver lining to ADHD.